Chapter 3: General Provisions, Section 7: Legal Relations and Responsibility to the Public

 The intent of Section 7-1.03, “Public Convenience,” of the Standard Specifications is to support public convenience, not to minimize construction cost.
 Frequently, the contractor can achieve both through careful planning and skillful operation.

 Normally, paved detours will be provided for the passage of public traffic during construction.
 On low volume roads where the cost of detour construction is unreasonably high, the contract may provide for traffic to pass through the work during the grading and structural section operations.
-Section 7-1.03 “Public Convenience,” of the Standard Specifications specifies the responsibility of the contractor for providing reasonably smooth and even surfaces for passage of public traffic through the work.
+Section 7-1.03 “Public Convenience,” of the Standard Specifications assigns responsibility to the contractor to provide reasonably smooth and even surfaces for passage of public traffic through the work.
 Make sure the contractor constructs a temporary joint taper at the specified slope when a drop-off between the existing pavement and paving or cold planing area at transverse joints cannot be avoided before opening to traffic.

 The contractor must bear all expenses associated with those devices primarily intended to protect traffic from hazards arising because of the contractor’s operations.
 Typical items classified as public safety devices include barricades, signs, and lights placed to guard the public against damage.
 The contractor must protect the public from all potential hazards that may result from the construction activities including, but not limited to, falling rocks, falling trees, collision with equipment (whether idle or in operation), open trenches, and other excavations.